 The supplies for this next Easter Basket also came from the Target Dollar Spot.
 I love this cute little Watering Can and garden tools.

-The opening of the watering can is a little bit smaller, so you can’t have a lot peeking out at the top, but you could bury some in the Easter Grass too.
+The opening of the watering can is a little bit smaller, so you can't have a lot peeking out at the top, or you could bury some in the Easter Grass too.
 That would be fun!

 For some reason, I always have at least one child who can't find their lunch bag, so I love the practicality of this next idea.
 It's a new lunch bag!

 When the lunch box is unzipped and open, it becomes the perfect place to add some Easter Candy.
 Then we'll have at least one day of knowing where it is.